1. The Ptahmose Carving

 Missing since before WWII, it was once part of the floor installed in a floating palace.
 Roman Emperor Caligula used luxurious ships to throw parties that lasted for days.
 The Fioratti piece matched the age and mosaic flooring of the vessels, which were recovered from a lake near Rome in the 1930s.
 The couple claimed they bought it in good faith from an aristocratic family who used an Italian police official as the middle man.
 They turned the mosaic into a coffee table and used it for 45 years.
 It was confiscated in 2017 and returned to its home country.

 4. The Patterson Collection

 In particular, two Olmec statues ended the collector's career.
 Despite claiming that he bought it legally in Europe, Patterson had no proof.
-Mexico, on the other had, provided solid evidence that the 3,000-year-old statues had been stolen from an archaeological site in Veracruz.
+Mexico, on the other hand, provided solid evidence that the 3,000-year-old statues had been stolen from an archaeological site in Veracruz.
 A court witness provided testimony that Patterson told him he'd purchased the wooden carvings, despite knowing that a tomb raider was involved.
-The statues were welcomed back in Mexico in 2018.
-Despite causing an international hunt for the collection that lasted years - and being found guilty of possessing stolen artifacts and selling fakes - Patterson was only placed under house arrest due to being in his 70s.
+The statues were welcomed back to Mexico in 2018.
+Despite causing an international hunt for the collection that lasted years—and being found guilty of possessing stolen artifacts and selling fakes—Patterson was only placed under house arrest due to being in his 70s.